kishorepv/CSE151/README.md

-# CSE151
+# CSE151 - Introduction to Machine Learning: A Statistical Approach
-Introduction to Machine Learning: A Statistical Approach
+Notebooks for the discussion sessions